jas-st/softproj/README.md

 Lastly the result tree with added labels on the branches for all test rejections in NEXUS format:
 - `annotated_<name>.tree`

+All command line messages in the process will be saved in `simulation.log` or `biological.log`.

 ## Example Input